Do you need IEC health insurance?

 IEC seasons typically open in late December or January and remain open until October or November.
 To find out the latest information about which countries’ pools are open and how many spots remain, please check our Working Holiday Newshub.

-In order to apply, pools for must be open (Working Holiday Visa in Canada, IEC Young Professionals and International Co-Op).
+In order to apply, pools for must be open (Working Holiday Visa in Canada, IEC Young Professionals and International Co-Op) and your must be eligible for a participating program.
 To find out the latest information about which countries’ pools are open and how many spots remain, please check our Working Holiday News Hub.

 You will need to receive your Port of Entry (POE) Letter of Introduction in order to enter Canada and receive your work permit.
 Usually, this document is valid for 12 months.

-2. Apply for a 2024 permit, soon after the pools open, likely in December 2023 or January 2024.
+2. Apply for a 2024 permit as of December 11th, now that the pools are open.
 If she receives an invite in the months that follow, her application may be processed, and her POE letter sent.
-As the letter is still valid for 12 months, she can then arrive in early 2024.
+As the letter is still valid for 12 months, she can then arrive in early 2025.

 As there is no definite time frame for if, and when, you will receive your POE letter, it’s not possible to offer complete guidance.
 The best advice is to plan early, and remember that the POE letter is valid for 12 months, so you will have plenty of time to use it, if and when you receive it.